sourcecrypto/sourcecrypto.github.io/_posts/Bitcoin/2019-08-01-practical-bitcoin.md

 ---
-title: "Practical Bitcoin: Tools, Apps and Guides"
+title: "Using Bitcoin: Tools, Apps and Guides"
 description: This page is for collecting and organizing information related to using Bitcoin in one way shape or form.
 toc_sticky: false
 excerpt: Links to code, howtos, and other resources related to practical use of Bitcoin.